jeamy/asciisky/doc/comets.md

     - All observations and almanac calls use `target`.
 - Apparent magnitude: Estimated using the M1/k1 photometric model:
   - V = M1 + 5 log10(Δ) + 2.5·k1·log10(r) (with k1 interpreted as exponent n)
-- Filtering: Two-stage filtering for performance and relevance.
-  - Prefilter by absolute parameters: require M1 and M1 ≤ 14.0 (k1 optional; defaults to n=4.0 if missing)
-  - Final filter by estimated apparent magnitude: V ≤ 10.0
+- Filtering: User-configurable magnitude filter is applied in the API layer; workers compute and store unfiltered positions up to magnitude 20.0.
+  - Prefilter for worker workload is still applied (e.g., require M1 and sort by intrinsic brightness), but final selection by apparent magnitude is performed in the API route based on user settings.
 - Rise/Set/Transit: Computed with Skyfield almanac over a two-day window, selecting the best local-day transit.
   - Functions `risings_and_settings(eph, target, topos)` and `meridian_transits(eph, target, topos)` are used with the `target` defined above.
-- Caching: DataFrame and final bright list are cached to speed up subsequent calls.
+- Caching: PostgreSQL caches are used for both the raw DataFrame (elements) and computed positions.
+Final lists are filtered at API time per request.
 - API: `GET /api/comets` with optional `max_comets` parameter.

 Backend entrypoint: `comets.load_comets()`.
 API endpoint: `/api/comets` (see `api/routes/comets.py`).
 Worker: `workers/comet_worker.py` (RabbitMQ-based async computation).
-Cache: PostgreSQL database (`cached_positions` table).
+Cache: PostgreSQL database (`comets`, `cached_positions` tables).

 ## Data Loading and Normalization

-- The loader reads from a local cached copy `cache/CometEls.txt` if available; otherwise it downloads from MPC and saves it there.
+- The loader downloads MPC comet elements when needed and stores the standardized DataFrame in PostgreSQL (`comets` table) as a pickled blob.
 - Parsing: `skyfield.data.mpc.load_comets_dataframe()` → Pandas DataFrame.
 - Standardization (`_standardize_comet_df()`):
   - Keep the latest row per `designation` (by `reference`), preferring rows with valid `e` and `q`.